-In order to calculate the pay owed to each sales team member, you first need to look up the hourly rate of pay for each person and insert this into column C of the monthly spreadsheet.
+In order to calculate the pay owed to each sales team member, you first need to look up the hourly rate of pay for each person and insert this into column C of the 'Sales Team Hours' spreadsheet.
 This can be done using the Excel Vlookup function.

-You will notice that the full syntax of the Vlookup formula in the above example is not shown.
-This is because this part of the Vlookup tutorial simply focuses on answering the question "What is Vlookup in Excel?".
-The syntax of the Vlookup function is be discussed further in a later part the tutorial.
+The full syntax of the Vlookup formula in the above example is not shown as, for now, we simply wish to explain what the Vlookup function does.
+The syntax of the Vlookup function is explained in a later stage of this tutorial.

-However, for those who want to skip ahead, the above Vlookup is shown in part 3 of this tutorial: Vlookup Example of Finding an Exact Match.
+(For those who want to skip ahead, see part 3 of this tutorial: Vlookup Example of Finding an Exact Match).

-A more in-depth description of the Vlookup function is provided in a short course, which is provided on the Microsoft Office website.
+If you are still unclear about the purpose of the Vlookup function, a further explanation is provided in a short video on the Microsoft Office website.